Warren County License Hearing Guide

 If You Refused Testing

 • Refusal Penalty: Refusing to submit to a breath, blood, or urine test carries a significantly harsher penalty than failing the test.
-The suspension period for refusing testing is substantially longer than if you had taken and failed the test.
+The suspension period for refusing testing is for one year under North Carolina's implied consent laws.

 • Implied Consent Law in North Carolina: North Carolina operates under implied consent laws.
 This means that by driving on North Carolina roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
 Refusal to do so carries automatic penalties.